shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w3_advice_for_applying_machine_learning/03_bias_and_variance/readme.md

 >
 >   - Simplify the model (reduce features, exclude polynomial features, or increase &lambda;)

+- Note: A smaller training set size leads to a decrease in J<sub>train</sub> but an increase in J<sub>cv</sub>, i.e., it worsens algorithm performance. **Don't discard training examples** to fix high bias.

 ## Bias/variance and neural networks

 ## Optional Lab: Diagnosing Bias and Variance